 Do you want to build your own quadcopter?
 If so, then this is the article for you!
-I understand that the process can be very confusing- especially if you’re a beginner.
-For this reason, I’ve decided to put together an Arduino quadcopter DIY project guide.
+We understand that the process can be very confusing- especially if you’re a beginner.
+For this reason, we’ve decided to put together an Arduino quadcopter DIY project guide.

 Keep in mind that this project will take some time as well as some hard work.
 If you’re not a patient person, or if you don’t follow directions well, then you’re better off buying a RTF model.

-With that said, if you’re still reading, then I’m assuming you’re committed to this project.
+With that said, if you’re still reading, then we are assuming you’re committed to this project.
 Let’s keep going and learn how to build an Arduino quadcopter from scratch.

 First and foremost, we’re going to talk about the basic parts of a drone.
 This will give you an idea about what goes where and how the various parts of the drone work together.

 Once we’ve covered all the parts, we’ll talk about the Arduino board in greater detail.
-I’ll then end this guide with a high-quality video tutorial that anyone can follow.
+We’ll then end this guide with a high-quality video tutorial that anyone can follow.
 Let’s get started!

 The frame is like the skeleton on your body- it holds everything together.
 There are different types of frames that you can buy- quadcopter frames, tricopter frames, etc. Each one offers its own set of benefits and drawbacks.

-For the sake of simplicity, I’m going to recommend a quadcopter frame.
+For the sake of simplicity, we're going to recommend few a quadcopter frame.
 They’re affordable, tough, and are simply the best choice for this project.
 Here’s a list of a few that you can buy: